dotnet/arcade/Repro Environment/Implementation Details.md

 - Independent of the outcome of the steps to save the OS Disk and the workspace, always enable the Jenkins process before finishing a Job.
 - The Jenkins machines are hosted under the Subscription `DDDotnetCIClients`.
 The application in charge of taking the snapshot needs to have read permission to the Subscription.
 - The application/Azure functions created need to behave read and write access to a Storage Account under the same Subscription the Jenkins machines are.
-- The application created needs to handle at least two scenarios for the snapshots:
+- The application created needs to handle at least the following scenarios for the snapshots:
   - Managed Disks
   - Un-Managed Disks
   - VM Scale Sets